Get the latest word on wine from two expert guides.

 Yamhill - Carlton 2013

 Ken Wright is one of the most talked about winemakers in Oregon.
 Instrumental in the organization of six American Viticultural Areas in northern Willamette, Ken has helped define the Oregon wine-growing area as it exists today.
 With over forty years of experience, he crafts wines that truly show a sense of place, that represent the best of the valley.
 Angela Estate Pinot is ripe with wild raspberry and blackberry, notes of bergamont, rose petal and fresh herb.

 Cara DeLavallade, Advanced Sommelier

-One of the most common questions I get at this time of the year, "What wine should I serve with our holiday meal?"
+One of the most common questions I get, "What wine should I serve for a special occasion?"
 Most importantly, Champagne is the answer to 99% of your questions.
-Any decent holiday toast deserves a brimming glass of bubbles and sparkling wine pairs beautifully with everything from beluga caviar to potato chips.
+Any decent toast deserves a brimming glass of bubbles and sparkling wine pairs beautifully with everything from beluga caviar to potato chips.
 Of course, nothing compares to the wines of Champagne - the combination of mineral-laden, chalky soils and hundreds of years of family, tradition, and knowledge make the region distinct and the wine singular.